qlik-oss/scriptappy/README.md

 # Scriptappy

-A specification for Javascript APIs
+A specification for Javascript APIs.

 ## Background